memgraph/docs/docs/reference-guide/replication.md

 By using the timestamp, the MAIN instance knows the current state of the REPLICA.
 If the REPLICA is not synchronized with the MAIN instance, the MAIN instance sends the correct data for synchronization kept as deltas within WAL files.
-Deltas are the smallest possible updates of the database but they carry enough information to synchronize the data on a REPLICA.
+Deltas are the smallest possible updates of the database, but they carry enough information to synchronize the data on a REPLICA.
 Memgraph stores only `remove` actions as deltas, for example, `REMOVE key:value ON node_id`.

-If the REPLICA is so far behind the MAIN instance that the synchronization using WAL files and deltas within it is not possible, Memgraph will use snapshots to synchronize the REPLICA to the state of the MAIN instance.
+If the REPLICA is so far behind the MAIN instance that the synchronization using WAL files and deltas within it is impossible, Memgraph will use snapshots to synchronize the REPLICA to the state of the MAIN instance.

 ## Running multiple instances